Sunken-City/CloudyCraft/ReadMe.txt

 Squirrel Eiserloh - For putting up with me in class and being an amazing professor.
 I could not have made it this far without your mentorship and guidance.

+Chrisopher Forseth - For letting me attend your directed focus study, even though I wasn't even enrolled in it.
+Thank you for putting up with all of my dank memes in class, and for taking time out of your weekends to meet with me while I was off in Seattle.

 Ken Harward - For letting me take a directed focus study with you earlier than intended, and putting up with me for about an hour at the start of each day